 “Head” seems to me to be part of double entendre here.
-The head is Christ.
-But he seems to be both A) elevated and supreme over all things, but also B) organically attached to the church as his body.
+The head is Christ but he seems to be both A) elevated and supreme over all things, and B) organically attached to the church as his body.
 I think this is a restatement of the sentiment expressed in Colossians 1:15-20.
 Colossians describes him as “head” of creation without explicitly saying as much and then explicitly says that Christ’s body is the church.
 Here in Ephesians, Christ is explicitly identified as “head over” everything and then the church is identified as Christ’s body without directly linking the “head” and “body” metaphors.

 Ephesians 4:15-16 (Post)

 15 But speaking the truth in love, we must grow up in every way into him who is the head, into Christ, 16 from whom the whole body, joined and knit together by every ligament with which it is equipped, as each part is working properly, promotes the body's growth in building itself up in love.

 Here we have the same connotation as Colossians 2:19 except that the benefit is stated in the affirmative rather than as that which is lost when there is severance from the head.
 “Head” is Christ and the church is the “body.”
 Head signifies fountain and source of life, sustaining and holding the body together.